ruzickap/k8s-istio-workshop/docs/README.md

 ::: tip
-In case you turned off the servers or restart your computer please verify you have the following up and running:
+In case you turned off the servers or restart your computer please verify you have the `KUBECONFIG` variable set and all `kubectl port-forward` up and running:
 :::

 ```bash